Asuma9/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-printenv - command to print environment variables set - command to print all variables including global varname='value' - command that creates a local variable
+printenv - command to print environment variables set - command to print all variables including global varname='value' - command that creates a local variable varname='value' - command that creates a global variable